Course & Exam Scheduling

 Final exams are scheduled by the Registrar's Office, which also assigns these rooms: the final exam policy is available from their site as well as the exam schedule for any quarter.
 If this is the first time you are teaching the course, check with the SSM early in the quarter to see whether the default for the course is to have a final exam.
 This can be changed according to your preference.
 You can also choose whether to have alternate seating for the students, i.e., an empty seat between each of them.

 Alternatives to University-assigned final exams (in three-hour time slots) include take-home exams, take-home papers, projects, final class presentations and in-class exams during the one- to two-hour regular class period.
-If an alternate space is needed, contact the SSM.
+If an alternate space is needed, submit a Room Request.
 If you need to schedule an exam time outside of the pre-assigned time slot, note that you cannot do so during the End-Quarter Period.
 For take-home exams, the earliest you can require that the students submit their work is the scheduled end time for your course's assigned final exam time slot.
 The latest submission time could be at the end of the overall final exam period.

 Summer Final Exams: Note that the process for obtaining a room for final exams in summer quarter is different.
-While there is still a schedule set by the Registrar's Office, rooms are not automatically assigned and so you must request one from the SSM.
+While there is still a schedule set by the Registrar's Office, rooms are not automatically assigned and must be requested via the SSM.

 Exam Schedule Accommodations

 In general, faculty members are discouraged from giving final examinations earlier than the published and announced times.
 If faculty nevertheless decide to administer early examinations, the questions should either be completely different from those on the regularly scheduled examination or the early examination should be administered in a highly controlled setting.
 An example of such a setting would be a campus seminar room where the examination questions would be collected along with students' work and students would be reminded of their Honor Code obligations not to share information about the examination contents.
 Giving students easy opportunities to abuse the integrity of an examination is unfair to honest students and inconsistent with the spirit of the Honor Code.
-Note that, per the Honor code, "administered in a highly controlled setting" does not extend to proctoring: "the faculty on its part manifests its confidence in the honor of its students by refraining from proctoring examinations."
+However, per the Honor code, "administered in a highly controlled setting" does not extend to proctoring.

 Note that the process for obtaining a room for final exams in summer quarter is different.
-While there is still a schedule set by the Registrar's Office, rooms are not automatically assigned and so you must request one from the SSM.
+While the schedule is set by the Registrar's Office, rooms are not automatically assigned and should be requested via the SSM.

 To view your exam schedule: